 Ethan's Winter Bike Riding Trip Around Maui

 About one month into winter last year my good friend Alessandro started suggesting we do a trip over the winter and get away somewhere warm where we could ride our bikes, explore, and relax.
 Of course this sounded great to me and once we found cheap flights, it was decided- we were going to Maui.
-Due to our flights being cheap we had to make a few stop overs which meant the first day of the trip was spent on planes and in airports.
+Because our flights were cheap we had to make a few stop overs which meant the first day of the trip was spent, un-excitedly, on planes and in airports.
 When we did finally arrive, deplane, and get our luggage it was 11pm local time.
-We packed relatively light as we planned to be travelling by bike most of the time, and we didn't want to load them up too much.
-We built our bikes in the airport and rode off to our hostel we were both dead tired but so happy to be riding around in shorts and a t-shirt in the middle of January.
-For the next couple of days we explored the east side of the island through various day trips while staying at our hostel.
+We packed relatively light as we planned on travelling by bike most of the time, and we didn't want to load them up too much.
+We built our bikes in the airport and rode off to our hostel we were both so dead tired but so happy to be riding around in shorts and a t-shirt in the middle of January.